oliverfoggin/swift-composable-analytics/README.md

   var body: some ReducerOf<Self> {
     AnalyticsReducer { state, action in
-      // state here is immutable so there is no way for your analytics to interfere with your app.
+      // state here is immutable so there is no way for your analytics to interfere with your app. switch action {
-      // and this function has no return so there are no additional effects to worry about (other than the analytics). switch action {
       case .buttonTapped:
         return  .event(name: "AppButtonTapped", properties: ["title": state.title])